Economy of Honduras

 Land appears to be plentiful and readily exploitable, but the presence of apparently extensive land is misleading because the nation's rugged, mountainous terrain restricts large-scale agricultural production to narrow strips on the coasts and to a few fertile valleys.
 Honduras's manufacturing sector has not yet developed beyond simple textile and agricultural processing industries and assembly operations.
 The small domestic market and competition from more industrially advanced countries in the region have inhibited more complex industrialization.

 In 2022, according to the National Institute of Statistics of Honduras (INE), 73% of the country's population is poor and 53% lives in extreme poverty.
-The country is one of the most unequal in Latin America.
+The country is among the most unequal in the world.

 Economic history

+The colonial economy in Honduras was primarily oriented around mining.

 After Honduras achieved independence from Spain in the early 19th century, its economic growth became closely related to its ability to develop attractive export products.
 During much of the 19th century, the Honduran economy languished; traditional cattle raising and subsistence agriculture produced no suitable major export.
 In the latter part of the century, economic activity quickened with the development of large-scale, precious metal mining.
 The most important mines were in the mountains near the capital of Tegucigalpa and were owned by the New York and Honduras Rosario Mining Company (NYHRMC).

 Silver was the principal metal extracted, accounting for about 55% of exports in the 1880s.
 Mining income stimulated commercial and ancillary enterprises, built infrastructure, and reduced monetary restraints on trade.
 There were few other beneficial economic effects, however, because the mining industry was never well integrated into the rest of the Honduran economy.
 The foreign mining companies employed a small workforce, provided little or no government revenue, and relied mostly on imported mining equipment.